Who Will Follow This Notice?

 The following categories describe some of the ways that we may use or disclose your PHI without your prior authorization:

 * For treatment purposes by physicians, therapists, nurses and other healthcare team members to treat you.
-For example, if you receive Sleep Medicine services, we will automatically forward a copy of your report to the physician that referred you to us.
+For example, if you receive Inpatient services, we will automatically forward a copy of your report to the physician that referred you to us.

 * For payment of your healthcare bills by Billing, Benefits and other support staff to get payment from health plans or other entities.
 For example, we will access your PHI from the hospital transferring you to us for inpatient services so that we may approve your admission and payment for services by your insurance company; we may supply your insurance company with a complete copy of your medical record from your hospital stay.